-- Chinese literature: four years of university-level Chinese (or the equivalent) including one year of Classical Chinese plus reading knowledge of another modern language other than English (two full courses at the university level or equivalent). - (2) Japanese literature: four years of university-level Japanese (or the equivalent) plus reading knowledge of another modern language other than English (two full courses at the university level or equivalent). - (3) East Asian Interdisciplinary Studies: three years of university-level study (or the equivalent) in either Chinese or Japanese.
+- Chinese literature: four years of university-level Chinese (or the equivalent) including one year of Classical Chinese. - (2) Japanese literature: four years of university-level Japanese (or the equivalent). - (3) East Asian Interdisciplinary Studies: three years of university-level study (or the equivalent) in either Chinese or Japanese.